Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Weak boundary-induced alignment in a 3D polar fluid

-Surface anchoring is known to control the structure of defects in liquid crystals in the nematic phase~\cite{prishchepa2005director,lopez2011drops,tran2016lassoing}.
-In spherical confinement, a homeotropic boundary condition gives rise to a radial defect in the centre, while a tangential alignment of the nematic director favours the appearance of two surface defects---known as boojums---at the poles.
-For a polar OP, several tangential orientations are possible, and mixed boundary conditions---with both tangential and normal $\mathbf{p}_0$---have not been studied before, although a related problem was considered for a liquid crystal in Ref.~\cite{prishchepa2005director}.
-Numerical minimisation of equation~\eqref{eq:F} (see \nameref{sec:methods}) shows different defect structures depending on the preferred orientation in spherical confinement (Figs.~\ref{fig:differentBCs_and_system}a and~\ref{fig:differentBCs_and_system}b).
-Whereas the purely normal $\mathbf{p}_0$ gives rise to a radial defect in the centre as in a nematic system, the field configurations obtained for pole-to-pole and poles-to-equator tangential $\mathbf{p}_0$ are similar to the flow lines of a passive fluid in contact with an active surface~\cite{mietke2019minimal} and present one or two toroidal vortex tubes centered on the symmetry axis.
-The combination of tangential and normal preferred orientations produces a configuration with a hyperbolic point defect on the symmetry axis and a disclination ring around it.
+Surface anchoring is known to control the defect structure in liquid crystals in the nematic phase~\cite{prishchepa2005director,lopez2011drops,tran2016lassoing}.
+In spherical confinement, a homeotropic {\change (i.e., perpendicular)} boundary condition produces a radial defect in the centre, while a {\change longitudinal} tangential alignment favours the appearance of two {\change surface radial defects known as \textit{boojums}} at the poles.
+For a polar OP, however, {\change the zoo of defects is larger due to the greater variety of possible orientations at the boundary}, and mixed boundary conditions---with both tangential and normal $\mathbf{p}_0$---remain unexplored {\change (Figs.~\ref{fig:defects_parameters}a-b)}, although a related problem was studied for liquid crystals in Ref.~\cite{prishchepa2005director}.

-Such mixed boundary conditions are relevant whenever a polar material is in contact with multiple surfaces with different properties.
-The mouse epiblast, for example, is confined by two distinct interfaces at embryonic day 5: an approximately hemispherical ECM layer, which promotes perpendicular alignment of epiblast apico-basal polarity via biochemical and mechanical processes~\cite{ichikawa2022ex,mole2021integrin}, and a less curved tissue--tissue interface with the extra-embryonic ectoderm, to which cells orient predominantly in parallel (Figs.~\ref{fig:differentBCs_and_system}c and~\ref{fig:differentBCs_and_system}d).
-Although the epiblast shape is quite variable, the volume of the tissue at this stage is typically conserved [$\bar{V}_0^{\mathrm{exp}} \approx (2.3 \pm 0.4)\times10^{5}\,\SI{}{\micro\meter^3}$, see \nameref{sec:methods}].